sarah-wilsxn/sarah-wilsxn/README.md

 # Hi there! 👋

-I'm Sarah, a 2nd-year Computer Science student at the University of Waterloo!
+I'm Sarah, a Computer Science student at the University of Waterloo.
 I'm passionate about sustainability, data, fintech, and more.
 Looking for 2024 internships 🙂

 ### My Tech Stack 💻
 ✨ Languages ✨  <br>  <br>